sergzak022/store-smc/README.md

 # store-smc
-THis module stores, upades and fetches data for SMC classes
+This module stores, upades and fetches data for SMC classes